 Risk is a factor in any investment, and we manage risk very closely.
 Fortunately, we have a great track record of meeting our performance goals.

-We know we’re not going to achieve exactly 8% every year — some years our portfolio will return more, and other years it will earn less, depending on markets.
+We know we’re not going to achieve our long-term goal every year — some years our portfolio will return more, and other years it will earn less, depending on markets.

 So what’s an acceptable level of risk?
-For us, it’s the smallest amount of risk we can take to achieve our goal of an 8% long-term return.
+For us, it’s the smallest amount of risk we can take to achieve our long-term return goal.

 What is risk?

 When making investment decisions, there are two kinds of risk the TCDRS Board of Trustees must be aware of: